 A zucchini muffin to love.

-So if you've got an extra late zucchini kicking around the garden, darling- harvest it ASAP!
+So if you've got an extra zucchini kicking around, darling, grab it.
 Grate it up.
 And bake these fabulous zucchini flaxseed muffins pronto.

 What the world needs now is love.